VarunBurde/reconstruction_pose_benchmark/Readme.md

 </pre>

 Each meshes are in either .obj or .ply format.
 Directory may consist of meshes with Texture file or either color already embedded in the mesh vertices.
 Each meshes are scaled, cropped and aligned to fit the GT meshes from YCB-V dataset.
-The alignement is done using the ICP algorithm from the Open3D library.

 To download the mesh dataset, the following command can be used: